bft-smart/fabric-orderingservice/README.md

 To compile the Java code provided by this repository, you can simply type `ant` in its main folder.
 To compile the images available at Docker Hub, enter the `docker_images` sub-directory and run the `create_docker_images.sh` script (you will need to provide the name for the system channel as an argument).

+## Executing the compiled code without docker

-## Launching 4 ordering nodes and a single frontend
+# Launching 4 ordering nodes and a single frontend

 The first step is to generate the genesis block for the ordering service.
 Generate the block as follows: